-In the machining world, turning tools such as lathes and mills are the flashy stars.
+In the high precision machining world, turning tools such as lathes and mills are the flashy stars.
 In fact, they are machining to most people.
-However, the ability to do precision centerless grinding in addition to machining is a definite advantage.
+However, the ability to do precision centerless grinding in addition to precise machining is a definite advantage.

 - A regulating wheel, which controls the part’s rotational speed and feed rate (for in-feed grinding) or linear travel (for through-feed grinding)